Bangkok to Nong Khai

 We’ll start the morning sampling exotic foods in Udon Thani’s large fresh market and then visit a family that makes charcoal stoves out of clay.
 The highlight of your morning tour of low-key Nong Khai is Sala Kaew Ku, a wonderfully bizarre religious center filled with immense and strange concrete sculptures blending Buddhist and Hindu iconography.
 After lunch we’ll stroll through the popular Tha Sadet Market, filled with bric-a-brac from across Southeast Asia, and several other unique sites, the highlight of which for most people is Wat Pho Chai and its incredible murals.
 Finally, we will take you to the train station, Lao border, a hotel in Nong Khai, or down to the airport in Udon Thani.

 **For deluxe level, this is the weekday, non-holiday, high-season price.
-From April to October, the price drops 6,000B.
-But, in both high and low season, add 1000B per night for weekends.
+From April to October, the price drops 2000B per room.
+But, in both high and low season, add 1000B per room per night for weekends and holidays.
 New Year holiday prices will be much higher.
 The budget-level price is the same year-round.

 All sightseeing and activities as specified in the itinerary with English-speaking local guides, entrance fees, transportation in an air-conditioned vehicle, hotel transfers, accommodation, breakfast at deluxe-level accommodation and village homestays, dinner at village homestays, snacks and cold water in the vehicle, accident insurance, taxes, and pre-departure travel consultation.